Jyuart/homepage/README.md

-# homepage
+# Homepage
 My very own personal website.
-Basically this is just a résumé.
+Basically this is just a résumé of one the most beloved gaming characters in history of videogames.